Dominikwigh/coffee-shop/TESTING.md

 * CSS has been validated with link.
 * Links checked with W3C Link Checker.
 * Each javascript file was tested on the site for errors and functionality using the console and with JSHint.
-* Python has been validated using the link
+* Python has been validated using the link.
-When refactoring my code i also used the following command to identify and fix as much pylint error as possible.
-* python3 -m flake8
 Most of the problems found were based on lines being too long.
 I fixed all issues by moving the code around, using the right indentation, curly brackets and testing the site to make sure everything still worked.
 The only outstanding linting errors I didn't fix are:
 * Migrations, aswell as some lines of code in settings.py that were generated with installing django.
 #### W3C Css validation